Financial Calculators

 Explore Other Loan Terms

-Look beyond just the EMI and interest rate.
-Consider other factors such as prepayment options, foreclosure charges, processing fees, and other terms associated with the loan options.
-These additional factors can significantly impact the overall cost and flexibility of the loan.
-Compare and evaluate these terms for both options to make an informed decision.
+Always look beyond the baseline EMI and interest rate.
+Factor in hidden costs such as processing fees, prepayment penalties, and foreclosure charges.
+These additional terms can wildly impact the true cost and flexibility of your loan.
+Compare the fine print for both options before making a final decision.

 Seek Professional Advice